CLIENT

 Overview

 Managing a casino floor requires accurate information about machines, banks, locations, configurations, and floor changes.
-Floor Manager supports teams responsible for keeping this operational structure organized, updated, and aligned with the realities of the physical floor.
+Floor Manager helps teams keep this operational structure organized, updated, and aligned with the realities of the physical floor.
+Unlike monitoring tools focused on live activity, Floor Manager supports the system of record behind the floor: the asset relationships, configuration details, and update flows that keep operations reliable over time.

-Design patterns to support both overview-level management and detailed assets on all fields.
+Design patterns that support both overview-level management and detailed asset views across different operational contexts.

 The Challenge